thomaskioko/blog/content/posts/ios_previews_with_kmm.md

 ### App structure:

+I created two packages:

+- **SwiftUIComponents:** This package contains common views used in various screens.
+Colors, Buttons, CardView, PosterImage etc
+- **TVManiacUI:** This Package contains Screen UI Views. eg. CastList, TrailerList, ShowInfoView. etc

-This is how the app looks like with the updated structure.
+Below is how the structure of the App looks like.

 ```
 TvManiac/